How Is Pulmonary Fibrosis Treated?

 Lung transplant evaluation should be recommended by your physician early after diagnosis

 Clinical trials are being conducted to better understand how pulmonary fibrosis develops and to advance the treatments available.
 Clinical trials may give you access to new types of treatment being studied.

 Treatment is only one part of living well with PF.
 Nutrition, exercise, stress management and protecting your lungs all have an impact on your disease.

-Approved by Scientific and Medical Editorial Review Panel.
+Reviewed and approved by the American Lung Association Scientific and Medical Editorial Review Panel.
 Last reviewed February 5, 2018.